SuzanDewitz/autotraderss-drf-backend/README.md

  - [Gitpod:](https://gitpod.io/workspaces)
     -  Gitpod was utilized as the code editor for this project.
 Gitpod provides an online integrated development environment (IDE) that enables developers to write, test, and debug code within a browser-based interface.
 It offers a pre-configured environment for easy project setup and collaboration.
  - [Git](https://git-scm.com/)
-    -Git was employed for version control throughout the project.
-It is a widely used distributed version control system that allows developers to track changes, manage different versions of their codebase, and collaborate efficiently.
-The terminal was used to execute Git commands, such as committing changes and pushing them to the remote repository.
+    -Git is a widely adopted version control system that allows developers to track changes in their codebase.
+It provides a reliable and efficient way to manage code, enabling teams to collaborate seamlessly.
+By utilizing the terminal, developers can commit their changes to Git and subsequently push them to GitHub.
  - [GitHub:](https://github.com/)
-    - GitHub serves as the repository hosting service where the project's code is stored after being pushed from Git.
-It provides a web-based platform for version control, code collaboration, and project management.
-GitHub offers features like issue tracking, pull requests, and code reviews, facilitating effective collaboration among team members.
+    - GitHub, on the other hand, acts as a remote repository for hosting and managing Git projects.
+Once the changes are pushed from Git, they are securely stored on GitHub.
+It provides a centralized platform where multiple developers can access, review, and contribute to the codebase.
+GitHub offers additional features such as issue tracking, pull requests, and project management tools, which enhance collaboration and streamline the development workflow.

 <br>